, , ,

 “They are so old, we cannot connect them securely to any specific tribes,” Rosebrough said, noting that the youngest canoes in the Mendota cluster are closer in time to the present-day than to the oldest boats found at the site.
 “They represent a shared Indigenous heritage of Wisconsin.”

 Ho-Chunk Nation Historic Preservation Officer Bill Quackenbush, right, touches a 1,200-year-old dugout canoe after divers recovered it from Lake Mendota in 2021.
 Wisconsin Historical Society CEO Christian Overland looks on.
-Courtesy of the Wisconsin Historical Society.
+Photo courtesy of Wisconsin Historical Society

 For Bill Quackenbush, the Ho-Chunk Nation’s historic preservation officer, the canoes are a physical manifestation of Ho-Chunk oral history.
 That history describes the tribe’s presence in the area, known as Dejope, over multiple ice ages, since time immemorial.